Family fun and disability support for families with special needs

-This website is dedicated to my daughter Monica.
-Monica has multiple disabilities (cortical blindness, developmental delays, and complex partial seizure disorder) from an occipital encephalocele, Chiari malformation, PKD and hand/arm deformity due to Amniotic Band Syndrome.
+This website is dedicated to my oldest daughter Monica who was born with multiple disabilities (cortical blindness and seizure disorder) and skull deformities due to an occipital encephalocele and Chiari malformation.
+She has a genetic kidney disease called PKD and hand & arm deformities from Amniotic Band Syndrome.

 • Parents are different when it comes to how they teach their children about acceptance of people with disabilities.
 Some scold their kids when they ask what’s wrong when someone with a disability passes by, and other parents let their kids approach disabled people at will.
 This article offers ways to help your child think differently about people with disabilities.

 • For too long, people with disabilities had been told that having families of their own was not an option.
 The truth is that there have always been parents with disabilities, and as our society evolves, more will have access to that opportunity.

 • Thousands of children with special needs and disabilities wait for families to offer them a permanent home.
 In the United States, thousands of children with special needs are waiting for permanent homes.
 Adoption can provide children with special needs the healing atmosphere and loving bonds that can change their lives.